hiensenberg05/SPEAK-WITH-AI/README.md

 ## Contributors

-Developed by Team Innovators for the AI-Humanized Voicebot Hackathon.
+Developed by Team Core 4 Coders for the AI-Humanized Voicebot Hackathon.